JayemG/GDC_TestCase/README.md

 - city : 0 NULL, 6 561 distinct
  	!!
 Check if clean
 - created_at : 0 NULL, 972 distinct
 	!!
-If it was the full DB, it would be a 3-4 years old product
+If it was the full DB, it would be a 3-4 years old product.
+Checks out with the dates (2016-2020)
 - deleted_at : ALL NULL
  	!!
 Why none deleted?